sagri-tokyo/autopolygons_api/README.md

 docker-compose run --rm unionpolygon_app python manage.py runscript seeds
 ```

-## Patch polygons in DB
+## Merge split polygons into one in DB

 Pass float number after --script-args(This number is an IoU theshold to patch)

-If you don't pass that, it patches when polygons are intersected
+If you don't pass that, it merges when polygons are intersected

 Reference of intersection(in Japanse). http://www.pragmatica.jp/fme/references/ReferenceSpatialRelations.html